 This stage in our procedures deals with written complaints.
-It applies where you are not happy with the informal approach to dealing with your concern, as outlined under Stage 1 above.
+It applies when you are not happy with the informal approach to dealing with your concern, as outlined under Stage 1 above.

 - 1. Normally, your written complaint should be addressed to the headteacher.
-If, however, your complaint concerns the headteacher personally, it should be sent to the school marked "For the attention of the Chair of Governors". - 2.
+If, however, your complaint concerns the headteacher personally, it should be sent to the school marked "For the attention of the chair of governors".
+The chair of governors will designate a governor to deal with your complaint. - 2.
 We will acknowledge your complaint in writing as soon as possible after receiving it.
 This will usually be within three working days. - 3.
 We will enclose a copy of these procedures with the acknowledgement. - 4.
-Normally we would endeavour to respond in full within ten working days but if this is not possible we will write to explain the reason for the delay and let you know when we hope to be able to provide a full response. - 5.
-As part of our consideration of your complaint, we may invite you to a meeting to discuss the complaint and provide further details if required.
+Normally we will endeavour to respond in full within ten working days but if this is not possible, we will write to explain the reason for the delay and let you know when we hope to be able to provide a full response. - 5.
+As part of our consideration of your complaint, we may invite you to a meeting to discuss the complaint and provide further details, if required.
 If you wish, you can ask someone to accompany you to help you explain the reasons for your complaint. - 6.
-The headteacher, or chair of governors may also be accompanied by a suitable person if they wish. - 7.
-Following the meeting, the headteacher or chair of governors will, where necessary, talk to witnesses and take statements from others involved.
-If the complaint centres on a pupil, we will talk to the pupil concerned and, where appropriate, others present at the time of the incident in question. - 8.
-We will normally talk to pupils with a parent or carer present, unless this would delay the investigation of a serious or urgent complaint, or where a pupil has specifically said that he or she would prefer the parent or carer not to be involved.
+The headteacher (or designated governor) may also be accompanied by a suitable person if they wish. - 7.
+Following the meeting, the headteacher (or designated governor) will, where necessary, talk to witnesses and take statements from others involved.
+If the complaint centres on a pupil, we will talk to the pupil concerned and, where appropriate, others present at the time of the incident in question.

+- 8. We will normally talk to pupils with a parent or carer present, unless this would delay the investigation of a serious or urgent complaint, or where a pupil has specifically said that he or she would prefer the parent or carer not to be involved.
 In such circumstances, we will ensure that another member of staff, with whom the pupil feels comfortable, is present. - 9.
 If the complaint is against a member of staff, it will be dealt with under the school's internal confidential procedures, as required by law. - 10.
-The headteacher or chair of governors will keep written/typed, signed and dated records of all meetings and telephone conversations, and other related documentation. - 11.
+The headteacher (or designated governor) will keep written/typed, signed and dated records of all meetings and telephone conversations, and other related documentation. - 11.
 Once we have established all the relevant facts, we will send a written response to your complaint.
-This will give a full explanation of the headteacher's or chair of governors' decision and the reasons for it.
-If follow-up action is needed, we will indicate what we are proposing to do and where appropriate provide timescales.
+This will give a full explanation of the headteacher's (or deignated governor's) decision and the reasons for it.
+If follow-up action is needed, we will indicate what we are proposing to do and, where appropriate, provide timescales.
 We may invite you to a meeting to discuss the outcome as part of our commitment to building and maintaining good relations with you. - 12.
-If you are not satified with the outcome of the Stage 2 investigation and the schools findings, you may wish to proceed to Stage 3, as described below.
+If you are not satisfied with the outcome of the Stage 2 investigation and the schools findings, you may wish to proceed to Stage 3, as described below.

-Stage 3 - Consideration by a complaints review panel
+Stage 3 - Consideration by a complaints review

-If your concern has already been through Stages 1 and 2 and you are not happy with the outcome, the Chair of Governors will review the complaint and undertake an investigation.
-They may instruct the Clerk to set up a complaints review panel to consider it.
+If your complaint has already been through Stages 1 and 2 and you are not happy with the outcome, the chair of governors will review the complaint and designate a governor to undertake an investigation.
+They may instruct the clerk to set up a complaints review panel to consider it.
 This is a formal process, and your ultimate recourse at school level.